6 Best Small & Lightweight Chainsaws – Top Picks & Reviews 2024

 With chainsaws, heavier is not always better.
 Sure, it is sometimes.
 If you’re a lumberjack clear-cutting a dense spruce stand or an artist who needs to carve a two-story block of ice before it melts, you may need one.

-For the bulk of us who aren’t in any of those positions, there are a ton of advantages to a lighter chainsaw.
+For most of us who aren’t in any of those positions, there are many advantages to a lighter chainsaw.
 Lightweight chainsaws are safer, more portable, more versatile, quieter, less expensive, and make a better entry point into brush-clearing than their overpowered cousins.

-We’ve done our part to break the stigma around lightweight chainsaws by putting together reviews of six of our favorites.
-Each of these models is an ideal choice for first-time homeowners, brush-clearers with mobility issues, or anyone who wants to prune some tree limbs without pulling any muscles.
+We’ve done our part to break the stigma around lightweight chainsaws by compiling reviews of six of our favorites.
+Each model is ideal for first-time homeowners, brush-clearers with mobility issues, or anyone who wants to prune tree limbs without pulling a muscle.